rust-lang/book/second-edition/nostarch/chapter06.md

 Let’s break down the `match` in the `value_in_cents` function.
 First, we list the `match` keyword followed by an expression, which in this case is the value `coin`.
-This seems very similar to an expression used with `if`, but there’s a big difference: with `if`, the expression needs to return a boolean value.
+This seems very similar to an expression used with `if`, but there’s a big difference: with `if`, the expression needs to return a Boolean value.
 Here, it can be any type.
 The type of `coin` in this example is the `Coin` enum that we defined in Listing 6-3.